nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   #### [table] options

-  `head` table header items given as a YAML array or as a semicolon (";") or pipe ("|") separated string
+  `head` table header items given as a YAML array or as a semicolon (";") or pipe ("|") separated string.

   `items` table body items where rows start with "-" (a YAML list item) and columns are separated with a semicolon (";") or pipe ("|") character.
 The items can also be given directly on the body like in the first example above.

-  `wrapper` wraps the table inside a parent element with a class name specifeid on this property
+  `wrapper` wraps the table inside a parent element with a class name specifeid on this property.